f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 3. Generate instance script for NGINX One

-Several different instance types can be added to NGINX One, NGINX Plus, NGINX, Open Source, and NGINX containers.
+Several instance types can be added to NGINX One, NGINX Plus, NGINX, Open Source, and NGINX containers.
 All of these different instance types are available in the lab environment.

 We will use the same method to bind the instances into NGINX One for NGINX Plus and NGINX Open Source.